Atmospheres of Violence: Structuring Antagonism and the Trans/Queer Ungovernable (Duke University Press, 2021)

 Pathologized, terrorized, and confined, trans/gender non-conforming and queer folks have always struggled against the enormity of the prison industrial complex.
 The first collection of its kind, Eric A. Stanley and Nat Smith bring together current and former prisoners, activists, and academics to offer new ways for understanding how race, gender, ability, and sexuality are lived under the crushing weight of captivity.
 Through a politic of gender self-determination, this collection argues that trans/queer liberation and prison abolition must be grown together.
 From rioting against police violence and critiquing hate crimes legislation to prisoners demanding access to HIV medications, and far beyond, Captive Genders is a challenge for us all to join the struggle.
-You can order Captive Genders through AK Press.

 “Decolonizing Transgender: A Roundtable Discussion,” co-authored with Tom Boellstorff, Mauro Cabral, Micha Cardenas, Trystan Cotten, Kalaniopua Young, and Aren Z. Aizur in TSQ: Transgender Studies Quarterly, 1:3 August 2014.
 A pdf is here.

 “Gender Self-determination,” TSQ: Transgender Studies Quarterly, 1:1, May 2014.
 A pdf is here